 In order for animal products to be obtained, terrible harms must be inflicted upon a great number of animals.
 No one would accept suffering those harms to themselves in exchange for enjoying the benefit of using those products.
 For this reason, animal exploitation to obtain those products is an injustice, which we would completely reject if we acted in a just and impartial way, and which is maintained only due to the prevalence of speciesism.

 While it has been established that it is perfectly healthy for humans to consume a vegan diet at all stages of life, less is known about giving vegan food to animals such as dogs and cats.
 However, the same reasons that compel humans to give up animal products apply also to other animals, such as those we live with.
 A huge number of animals are currently exploited and killed to make food to give to other animals.
 This means that some are exploited and others are not, simply because others appear more likable, or because they are kept as “pets”.
-This is not justifiable if we consider the issue from an impartial viewpoint and reject speciesism and animal exploitation.

 The situation that takes place if we adopt and feed one animal with food that contains other animals is analogous to another hypothetical situation of adopting, say, twenty animals (for instance twenty cats or twenty dogs), and killing 19 to feed just one of them.

 Fortunately, however, this needn’t take place.
 There are several brands of fortified vegan foods available that cover all the nutritional needs of cats and dogs.
 Therefore, the option that is consistent with respecting all animals involved consists in feeding animals foods that contains no animal products.
 Refusing to do so when safe and nutritious vegan options are available amounts to a concern for some animals in particular and to a disregard for many others.